Click here for hunting license information and regulations

 There are hunting opportunities on more than 85 per cent of the land base in Alberta's parks system.
 In parks where hunting is allowed, some activities are restricted in order to

-- protect sensitive areas and species; and
+- Protect sensitive areas and species

-- address public safety and wildlife management issues.
+- Address public safety and wildlife management issues

 The chart below provides an overview of hunting opportunities in Alberta's parks.
 This web page is not a legal document, nor is it a comprehensive listing of Alberta Parks' regulations.

-In addition to the information in the chart, there are specific
+In addition to the information in the chart, there are specific considerations related to

-General considerations for
+General considerations for hunters includes information on

 Hunting Opportunities Chart